Dpbm/CESAR/readme.md

 # Cesar Cipher

-## this is an old project that I've made using python, and recently I remembered and decided to see and refactor all the project, So to understand better what was my start idea and more about the project look at [this article (pt-BR)](-- link do medium --)
+## this is an old project that I've made using python, and recently I remembered and decided to see and refactor all the project

 <br />